erict-dev/hollow-knight-web/README.md

 - Mobile responsive down to 368px screen sizes and up to 2440px ('theoretically' there's no upper limit here)

-- Tested on Firefox, Chrome, Mobile firefox, mobile chrome.
+- Tested on Firefox, Chrome, Safari, mobile safari, mobile chrome.
 I don't have a PC to check on IE/Edge but should be fine on all modern browsers.

 - Other boring SEO stuff

-If anyone from Team Cherry sees this, I'd love to offer the website to them for free if they want it.
-It's production ready.
+If anyone from Team Cherry sees this, I'd love to offer the website to them for free, if they want it.
+The website is production ready so it would be plug n' play for them.
 I know they are just 3 guys and are probably swamped, especially with Silksong coming!
 I can't imagine they have the time or resources to spend designing and building a great website on top of their game dev tasks.